kamadorueda/alejandra/STYLE.md

   ```

 - Documenting the first argument creates an inconsistency
-  between the way argument start:
+  between the way arguments start:

   ```nix
   {